NSF CAREER Support Program 2021

 - Review comments will be returned to PIs by June 21 (This gives you an entire month to incorporate feedback before the deadline!)

 The NSF Faculty Early-Career Development (CAREER) grants are NSF’s most prestigious awards, designed to help junior faculty members develop activities that integrate research education within the context of CSU.

-The OVPR and CSU Writes have previously co-hosted programming to help support development of successful CAREER proposals.
+The OVPR and CSU Writes co-host programming each Spring semester to help support development of successful CAREER proposals.

 Proposers must meet all of the following eligibility requirements at the time of submission:

 - Hold a doctoral degree in a field supported by NSF

 - Be engaged in research in an area of science, engineering, or education supported by NSF